vinc3PO/ChemNumber/README.md

 # Limitations
 - This macro will replace only in the main body (table included).
 Textboxes and headers are excluded.
-- This will can change the reference in the ChemDraw structure if scheme are saved as CDXML file and added as linked object (which lock the main document in a single location).
+- If large document, it can take few minutes to complete the changes.
+- ChemDraw option is still very experimental and raise some errors.
-- Only available for Windows users
+- Only available for Windows users (I do not own any Apple devices, donation accepted!).

-# Example
+# Disclaimer
-testNumber.docm is part of the introduction of my thesis.
-Please refrain from commenting the content.
+I am a lazy chemist that do not like to do boring and repetitive tasks when it is possible to automated them.
+I am not developer, so the code might not be too power efficient.

 ## Enjoy